Terrakx/ImmoScout-qs-smartphone/README.md

 # ImmoScout-qs-smartphone - Requires working QB-Houses

-Find unowned real estate and manage your bought houses

 <p>All unowned houses are listed in the first tab, all owned houses by the players are listed in the second tab</p>
 <p>Houses are sorted by distance to player (nearest first)</p>